tochlyapp/tochly-backend/README.md

 # Tochly-Backend
-Backend service supporting the Tochly messanger application on web, desktop and mobile.
+Backend service supporting the Tochly messenger application on web, desktop and mobile.